Summer Enrichment Opportunities

 Open to rising 10th-12th graders; coed

 The Xaverian Leadership Institute is a three-day summer leadership program open to rising sophomores, juniors, and seniors that is designed to be a challenging, fun, and enriching experience.
-Led by Mr. Bianco, Mr. Ader, and Ms. Gallagher, the XLI seeks to develop 21st-century leaders faithful to the Xaverian charism.
+This leadership camp seeks to develop 21st-century leaders faithful to the Xaverian charism.
 Attendees will participate in seminars, creative brainstorming, small and large group discussions, and team-building activities.
 Students will have the opportunity to hear from outside speakers while gaining practical skills in leadership.
 This program emphasizes:

 • Developing transformational and servant leaders